turflads/crazy_bids/replit.md

 ## Overview

 A comprehensive web application for conducting live cricket player auctions with real-time bidding, team management, and grade-based player acquisition.
-The platform supports role-based access control (Admin, Owner, Viewer) and features grade quotas, purse tracking, and celebration animations for sold players.
+The platform supports role-based access control (Super Admin, Admin, Owner, Viewer) and features grade quotas, purse tracking, celebration animations for sold players, and backend-like editing capabilities for corrections.
 Built with React (Vite), Express, and localStorage for state management.

 ## User Preferences